Home

 Over the course of three years the 45-mile Canal with 48 locks was completed.
 While the Blackstone’s Canal useful life was less than a decade due to the railroad providing cheaper transportation, it’s left a legacy for all to enjoy.

-For more information on what to see and do in the Blackstone Valley area while on your Rhode Island vacation click here.
+Find out more about what to see and do in the Blackstone Valley.

 Rhode Island Lodging Resources: